 Work is never fun, but any awful boss or weird co-worker is nothing compared to the horror stories of Abercrombie & Fitch employees.
 While the retailer may present the image of all-American friendliness and hunky celebrity models, Abercrombie & Fitch behind the scenes is a much darker place.

 Redditors share Abercrombie tales of being mistreated by management and weird company policies that border on the insane.
 Stories from Abercrombie & Fitch employees include those about workers being fired for not having an attractive appearance, being forced to buy clothes, and managers who believe every word from corporate – to the detriment of their staff.

 What's it like to work at Abercrombie & Fitch?
 It can vary from the mundane (inhaling lots of cologne and wearing uncomfortable sandals) to the excruciating (having to tell people that the store doesn't stock large sizes).

 "If a manager or employee see's [sic] a very attractive individual they will without a doubt ask if they would like to work with us.
 My store is located in the mall and managers and employee's [sic] will often go out into the mall to look for potential workers."

 "Brother, you need to get out of that job and stop supporting a company that disregards its employees.
 Never got our breaks on time.
 They would work us and then just tell us to 'clock out early'.
 Illegal.

-The were always paranoid about its employees shoplifting stuff.
+They were always paranoid about the employees shoplifting stuff.
 We could not exit the store without being 'checked' out which means having a manager rummage through our bags.
 This meant cutting into our break time.